LeeyaD/ls170/01_the_internet.md

 # The Data Link / Link Layer
 **What happens at this layer?**
-It's an interface between the workings of the physical network and the more logical layers above
+It's an interface between the workings of the physical network and the more logical layers above.

-**What kinds of protocols are at this layer?**
+**Primary function of protocols at this layer?**
 Ones mainly concerned with one of the most important rules for transferring data from one place to another--*identifying devices* on the physical network AND moving data over the physical betwork btwn. the devices that make it up; for example, hosts (e.g. computers), switches, routers.

 **What are the most common protocols at this layer?**